govau/observatory-website/content/resources.md

 Our Q&A drop-in sessions for data practioners across the APS.
 This list will be continually updated with Questions that have been asked in previous sessions.

-These sessions are run fortnighly Friday's from 10am to 12pm.
 You can find the signup at our
 [eventbrite page.](https://www.eventbrite.com.au/o/digital-transformation-agency-8025584572)

 - [Video 1: Getting started with segments in Google Analytics.](https://youtu.be/NVXRBhb_IcY)